IbrahimBilal2005/Filmify/README.md

-# Filmify - Coming Soon
+# Filmy - Coming Soon

 ## 🍿🎬 You know that feeling...